Raynes (band): 2024: 49 and touring

 Raynes announced their third EP, 49, in the summer of 2024.
 The five-song collection was inspired by the American gold rush.
 "There's a big metaphor there, because we dropped everything in our hometowns, moved to LA, searching for the 'gold', trying to make it big", Berger told Eat Play Rock.
 "And we just sort of came up short, we ended up moving back to wherever we wanted to move to.
 And there's just a really strong metaphor there that we can all relate to."
 Second single "American Waters" was premiered by People.

 During the summer before the release of 49, Raynes toured with Yachtley Crew and also served as an opener for Ringo Starr & His All-Starr Band.

 On October 9, 2024, Red Light Management announced that Raynes' former artist manager Gonzo Lubel died on October 8, 2024.
 It would later emerge that he had passed in a plane crash on Catalina Island.
 Raynes shared "Gonzo opened up so many doors for us when we were just starting out, for no reason other than love.
 One of the greatest.
 This is a devastating loss."

-2025: Touring
+2025: Touring and Bloom

 On January 13, 2025 BottleRock Napa Valley announced that Raynes would be part of the lineup for the three-day music, wine, craft brew, and culinary festival taking place in Napa, California May 23–25, 2025.

+On June 20, Raynes released a seven song EP entitled Bloom, which included several pre-release singles such as “Your Mouth is a Garden” and “It’s So Quiet Without You”.
+This EP focused on growth and renewal, with the music intended to ‘bloom’ throughout the album by starting as sparse acoustics and progressing to a full symphonic finish.